Our policy work

-In Westminster we’re part of the stakeholder group which supports the All Party Parliamentary Group on Cancer.
+In Westminster, we work with MPs, Ministers and Peers to drive change for young people with cancer.
+We are also part of the stakeholder group which supports the All Party Parliamentary Group on Cancer.
 The group brings together MPs and Peers from across the political spectrum to campaign together to improve cancer services and debate key issues affecting cancer patients and their families and carers.
-As part of this group we’re involved with Britain Against Cancer, the country’s biggest cancer policy conference.

-We work in coalition with other cancer charities in Wales to influence legislation and keep cancer on the political agenda.
-We regularly host visits from Assembly Members to our flagship Teenage Cancer Trust unit at University Hospital Wales in Cardiff.
+We work in coalition through the Wales Cancer Alliance with other cancer charities in Wales to influence legislation and keep cancer on the political agenda.